 Structure the collective framework thoughtfully in pursuit of a common goal

 Talia Milgrom-Elcott recounted how at the very outset, 100Kin10 used a series of user-centered design exercises, like backwards mapping, to clarify their strategy.
 “We ran through a series of questions, asking what would need to have happened for us to have achieved our goal by 2021?”
-[Milgrom-Elcott, T., phone interview with Policy Design Lab, August 16, 2016.]
+[Milgrom-Elcott, T., phone interview , August 16, 2016.]
 By mapping backwards the planning became oriented around what commitments to action each organization could make.
 As a result, 100Kin10 established, at the heart of its mission, a bias towards action.
 As Milgrom-Elcott explains, partners are pushed to articulate specific actions they plan to undertake; “We are not your grandfather’s coalition; you have to have a commitment to action to be a part of the network.”
-[Milgrom-Elcott, T., phone interview with Policy Design Lab, August 16, 2016.]
+[Milgrom-Elcott, T., phone interview , August 16, 2016.]

 Milgrom-Elcott adds, “Unlike other coalitions, we don’t require our partners to adhere to a set of principles.
 In fact, the opposite: We intentionally court organizations that disagree with each other or sit on opposite sides of the negotiating table but can agree and even work together on this goal.”
-[Milgrom-Elcott, T., Personal communication with Policy Design Lab, December 14, 2016].
+[Milgrom-Elcott, T., Personal communication , December 14, 2016].

 Understand partners’ context to unleash collaboration